chandraskappagantula/CalendarAppTkinter/README.md

 > **Roadmap**

  - Finish the strikethrough system for events so that it works correctly.
  - Add a visual list for each date on the calendar.
+ - Store the internal data in lists within text files in the same directory (this way the data is saved even after closing the GUI)
+ - Convert this program to an `.exe` file for personal use, using pyexe module from PIP.